identix-space/Everscale-SSI-Contest-Stage4/docs/stage4-solution-arch.md

 Further development may include extensions to that by adding e.g. capability or delegation relationships, as per [DID Core §5.3.4](https://www.w3.org/TR/did-core/#capability-invocation).

+### Anchoring system for the VC management
+VC anchoring in a blockchain is supposed to address requirements of non-repudiability and unforgeability in the first place, but known issues with privacy, unlinkability and trust/certificate chaining may arise, which can lead to certain trade-offs.
+Generally, VCBP doesn't require any anchoring or any specific anchoring to function, leaving room for different configurations.
+The specialized implementation of VC brokerage protocol, which is implemented by Identix for the Stage 4, does contain anchoring system for VCs being managed.

+1. Body of a VC instance is considered private information and is not supposed for public disclosure.
+<br/>`#Privacy`
+2. VC is stored as a standard, signed [JWT](https://datatracker.ietf.org/doc/html/rfc7519), and kept as a part of user profile/data vault.
+For custodial accounts of Stage 4, Identix Wallets service realizes this the storage function.
+<br/>`#Unforgeability`
+3. VC contains a set of [claims](https://www.w3.org/TR/vc-data-model/#claims) about a subject or subjects, organized in claim groups, according to VC Claim Specification (see [Stage 4 VC Data Model](vc-data-model.md)).
+Each claim group is treated as a unit of trust, and issued, signed, presented and verified as a whole.
+This allows user to get a VC from issuer(s) in a single transaction, while disclose claims partially.
+<br/>`#Privacy`, `#Unlinkability`, `#Unforgeability`
+4. Anchor smart contract, uniquely associated with a VC instance, only stores a secured HMAC hash and a signature of each claim group of the VC.
+Nothing from these data items can provide information on the semantics of claims, types of claims, VC subject or holder.
+<br/>`#Unlinkability`, `#Unforgeability`
+5. VC anchor stores an issuer's public key, which is considered public information.
+This design, however, doesn't hamper other implementation schemes, when a public key may be encrypted, generated for one-time use or secured otherwise.
+<br/>`#Trust Chaining`

 ### Identix PASS
-Identix PASS is a service that provides users access to operations with VC.
-Identix PASS backend implements VC Agent and VC broker functionality, while Identix PASS frontend application impersonates users via Identix SSO to bind VC agents and VC brokers to a user identity, and provides necessary UI.
+Identix.PASS is a service that provides users access to operations with VC.
+Identix.PASS backend implements VC Agent and VC broker functionality, while Identix PASS frontend application impersonates users via Identix.SSO to bind VC agents and VC brokers to a user identity, and provides necessary UI.

-`Identix Wallets` service is an infrastructure service that stores custodial wallets.
+Identix.Wallets service is an infrastructure service that stores custodial wallets.
+It is not intended for public use.

-For an end user, Identix PASS interface is a central point of contact and the tool for accessing decentralized trust capabilities Identix offers; VC management is the first to mention.
+For an end user, Identix.PASS interface is a central point of contact and the tool for accessing decentralized trust capabilities Identix offers; VC management is the first to mention.

+# Future directions
+The proposed Stage 4 solution both in architectural design and service implementation perspectives is a prototype of an envisioned Identix SSI ecosystem.
+We see a range of directions and dimensions of evolution aimed to address the raising demand in the sphere of digital trust and decentralized identity.
+One of the major future undertakings is to make Verifiable Credential Brokerage Protocol a flexible public standard of building digital trust relationships and operations, and to support it with capable ecosystem of public services.